-They will have experienced and remembered a wide range of words through stories, core books that we have carefully selected and rhymes and poems.
-They will have the skills to make friends and will show care and kindness to others.
+They will have experienced and remembered a wide range of words through stories, core books that we have carefully selected rhymes and poems.
+They will have the skills to make friends and will show kindness to others.
 They will know how to look after themselves, their friends, their school and the environment.

 They will know about important mathematical and scientific concepts.
 They will have an understanding and respect of the world around them and the world beyond.
+They will have a desire to learn and be ready for their next stage in education.